3-Day Water Fast: Benefits, Risks, and Safety Guide

 • Enhanced cellular stress resistance

-A comprehensive 2024 study published in Nature Metabolism tracked 12 healthy volunteers through a 7-day water fast, finding that significant health-altering effects appeared after three days.
+A comprehensive 2024 study published in Nature Metabolism tracked 12 healthy volunteers through a 7-day water fast and found that significant health-altering effects appeared after three days.
 Researchers observed changes in approximately 3,000 proteins, with distinct shifts occurring across all major organs after the 72-hour mark.

 1. Enhanced Autophagy and Cellular Renewal